Gkuran/Terra/README.md

 This repository contains the frontend application for BGSR.

 It represents the map experience, interaction model, connector-facing workflows, and scientific inspection interface of the platform.

-## Media Placeholder

-When you are ready, this README is designed to support:

-- a hero GIF showing the main map workflow
-- screenshots of biodiversity inspection
-- screenshots of soil and geology overlays
-- examples of combined, multi-source analysis

-You can replace the commented media block near the top of this README with your final GIF or image paths when those assets are ready.